sambecker/ase-palette/README.md

 # Remove a color, including those from groups
 palette.remove_color_with_name "Red"

-# Remove a group and all of the colors it contains
+# Remove a group and all of the colors in it
 palette.remove_group_with_name "Group Name"
 ```